Prvvv/wire-d/README.md

 ### Overview

-"***wire-fcked***" is a provider & location based number identifer designed to output high amounts of valid and contactable UK based phone numbers specific to an area or mobile provider chosen.
+"***wire'd***" is a provider & location based number identifer designed to output high amounts of valid and contactable UK based phone numbers specific to an area or mobile provider chosen.

 It is designed for operational security and research purposes to provide high amounts of valid UK based phone numbers.